jacobbeatty/Sum-Edge-Lengths/readme.txt

 ## Installation

 1. Open Blender and go to `Edit` > `Preferences`.
-2. In the Preferences window, click on the `Add-ons` tab.
+2. In the Preferences window, click on the `Get Extensions` tab.
-3. Click on the `Install...` button and select the downloaded plugin file.
+3. Click on the drop down arrow button and select "Install from disk".
+4. Select the zip file.
 4. Enable the plugin by checking the checkbox next to its name.

 ## Usage